Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 Hours: Weekdays 8 a.m. – 5 p.m.

-Complete a Statewide Background Check in Texas
+Initiate a Statewide Texas Background Check

 To conduct a Texas-wide Level 1 background check, individuals can opt to perform their own Criminal History Conviction Name Search via the Texas Department of Public Safety (DPS).